Hurricane Iniki: Kauai

 Iniki's passage left extensive damage throughout Kauaʻi, with 14,350 homes damaged to some degree.
-Only the western portion of the island escaped the severe damage.
-Three people died on the island – one due to flying debris, one to a collapsed house, and one due to a heart attack.
+Only the western part of the island was not severely damaged.
+Three people died on the island – one due to flying debris, one to a collapsed house, and one of a heart attack.
 Across Kauaʻi, Iniki destroyed 1,421 houses, including 63 that were lost from the high waves and water.
-The hurricane also severely damaged 5,152 homes, while 7,178 received minor damage, which left more than 7,000 people homeless.
+It also severely damaged 5,152 homes, while 7,178 received minor damage, which left more than 7,000 people homeless.
 High waters damaged several hotels and condominiums along the island's southern shore.
-A few were restored quickly, though some took several years to be rebuilt.
-One hotel—the Coco Palms Resort famous for Elvis Presley's Blue Hawaii—never reopened after the hurricane.

-Hurricane Iniki's making landfall during daylight hours, combined with the popularity of camcorders, led many Kauaʻi residents to record much of the damage as it was occurring.
+A few were restored quickly, but some took several years to be rebuilt.
+One hotel—the Coco Palms Resort famous for Elvis Presley's Blue Hawaii—never reopened.
+Hurricane Iniki's making landfall during daylight hours, combined with the popularity of camcorders, led many Kauaʻi residents to record much of the damage as it occurred.
 The footage was later used to create an hour-long video documentary.
 Commercial air service was suspended.

 Iniki's high winds also downed 26.5% of the island's transmission poles, 37% of its distribution poles, and 35% of its 800 mi distribution wire system.
-The entire island lacked electricity and television service for an extended period of time.
-Electric companies restored only 20% of the island's power service within four weeks of Iniki, while other areas were without power for up to three to four months.
+The entire island lacked electricity and television service for an extended period.
+Electric companies restored only 20% of the island's power service within four weeks of Iniki, while other areas had no power for three to four months.
 Also affected by the storm was the agricultural sector.
-Though much of the sugar cane was already harvested, what was left was severely damaged.
+Much of the sugar cane was already harvested, but what was left was severely damaged.
 The winds destroyed tender tropical plants like bananas and papayas and uprooted or damaged fruit and nut trees.

-The high winds stripped much of Kauai from its vegetation, wrecking sugar cane fields, as well as fruit and nut trees.
+The high winds stripped much of Kauai of its vegetation, wrecking sugar cane fields as well as fruit and nut trees.

 Among those on Kauaʻi was filmmaker Steven Spielberg, who was preparing for the final day of on-location shooting of the film Jurassic Park.
 He and the 130 of his cast and crew remained safely in a hotel during Iniki's passage.
 According to Spielberg, "every single structure was in shambles; roofs and walls were torn away; telephone poles and trees were down as far as the eye could see."
-Spielberg included footage of Iniki battering the Kaua'i coastal walls as part of the completed film, where a tropical storm makes up a pivotal part of the plot.
+Spielberg included footage of Iniki battering the Kaua'i coastal walls as part of the completed film, where a tropical storm is a pivotal part of the plot.
 Members of the film's crew helped to clear some of the debris off of nearby roads.